alibell/deepChess/README.md

 ## Training the tool

-The deepChess tool is given with two python file script :
+The deepChess tool is given with three python file script :
 - selfPlay.py
 - trainNN.py
+- evaluation.py

 The two script can be run concurently.